Housing Benefit

 You should apply straightaway if you think you are eligible for Housing Benefit as it is not always possible to backdate payments.

 You should also let us know immediately if your circumstances change as any overpayment must be paid back to the Council.
+More details on this are below.

 Please use our benefits calculator to see which benefits you may be entitled to before applying for Housing Benefit.
 The online calculator covers all benefits, including Universal Credit.